 Please be aware that there are several poisonous species in Ontario, and some are deadly.
 Many edible species have poisonous lookalikes, and it's extremely difficult for an amateur to distinguish between them.
 The MST recommends very strongly that you don't eat any wild mushroom without the guidance of an experienced mycologist in person.

 Absolutely!
 The MST is a volunteer-run organization and would appreciate your time and energy!
-Please use our contact the MST's Volunteer Coordinator and let us know your skills and interests and how you'd like to help.
+Please contact the MST and let us know your skills and interests and how you'd like to help.

 Don't worry if you don't know how you can help - just get in touch and we'll find something for you to do!

-MST logo t-shirts and other MST-branded merchandise is available for sale at our regular meetings and occasionally at our forays.
+MST logo t-shirts and other MST-branded merchandise is available for sale at our regular meetings and occasionally at our walks and forays.